-The top 30 ports are ranked in descending order by the largest combined value of free-on-board imports and exports of Australia's international freight, over the 2015-16 financial year.
+The top 30 ports are ranked in descending order by the largest combined value of free-on-board imports and exports of Australia's international freight, over the 2016-17 financial year.

-Each top 30 ports has been classified into 2011 ASGS Remoteness Areas and 2016 ASGS SA4s.
+Each top 30 ports has been classified into 2016 ASGS Remoteness Areas and 2016 ASGS SA4s.

 The statistics of some ports include data for other associated ports, terminals or facilities.
-For a full list of ports and grouped port/ terminals/facilities, more information can be obtained from BITRE, Australian Sea Freight statistical report, Appendix A: bitre.gov.au/ statistics/maritime/australian\sea\freight.aspx>.
+For a full list of ports and grouped port/terminals/facilities, more information can be obtained from BITRE, Australian Sea Freight statistical report, Appendix A:

+statistics/maritime/australian_sea_freight.aspx>.